AnvayB/PriorityVizualizer/README.md

 * The tasks completed today still don't show the actual tasks:
     - I tested this by completing a task from Job Apps > Aai > 1-5 and although the full total got incremented to show 1, the daily total remains 0 and clicking on that tab opens what I've shown in the image
+* Subsection select (filling in the fields for Add Task) only works after multiple subsections are clicked
+- For example, suppose I'm clicked on a slice in Section A. When I click to the Section B.2 subsection, that title is not filled in the "Add Priorities" component field.
+But if I click on Section B.3, then the subsection field in the Add Priorities component field _is_ filled, and same for if I go back to Section B.2.
+I need the clicked Subsection slice to fill its respective field in the Add Priorities component when it's clicked the first time.
+Otherwise, this will understandably cause frustration in the users' experience.

+* How should I add a tutorial?
+Ideally, I want it to be an interactive "follow-along" tutorial where differnt parts of the website are highlighted and explained, but I'm open to making a tutorial video as a backup.
 * Improve pie chart resizing to fit writing inside the slices

+* add Dark mode for background and NavBar, give components a light grey background?

+* perform analytics on completed tasks from Supabase

 * maybe add RLS back for Supabase tables (since all the content is shared in the section, subsection, tasks)

  -->